Skip to main content

 Ideogram 2.0

 Ideogram specializes in text-in-images even better than DALL-E 3.
 Need a poster, a logo mockup, or a social media graphic with specific text?
 Ideogram handles it cleanly.
-The free tier gives you 25 generations per day, which is generous.
+Free tier gives you 25 generations per day, which is generous.
+I've been using it specifically for thumbnail text overlays, and it rarely disappoints.

 Adobe Firefly 3

-The safest choice for commercial use.
-Adobe trained Firefly exclusively on licensed content from Adobe Stock, so there are no copyright concerns.
-If you are creating images for a client, a product listing, or any commercial application, Firefly's legal clarity is a genuine advantage.
-It is integrated into Photoshop, Illustrator, and Express.
+Safest choice for commercial use.
+Adobe trained Firefly exclusively on licensed content from Adobe Stock, so there aren't any copyright concerns lurking in the training data.
+If you're creating images for a client, a product listing, or any commercial application, Firefly's legal clarity is a genuine advantage.
+Integrated into Photoshop, Illustrator, and Express.
+Might not produce the most jaw-dropping images, but you'll sleep well knowing the legal footing is solid.

 Leonardo AI

-A solid middle ground between Midjourney's quality and Stable Diffusion's customization.
+Solid middle ground between Midjourney's quality and Stable Diffusion's customization.
 Leonardo's strength is its community models and fine-tuning capabilities, accessible through a web interface without any local setup.
-The free tier is generous — 150 tokens daily, enough for about 30 images.
+Free tier is generous — 150 tokens daily, enough for about 30 images.
+Tends to be overlooked in most comparisons, which I think is a shame.

 Prompt Engineering Techniques That Work Everywhere

-Regardless of which tool you use, these techniques consistently improve results:
+Regardless of which tool you use, these techniques consistently improve results.
+I've tested them across all three major platforms, and they hold up.

 Be Specific About Style